 Coming soon: girls rocking in politics

 Thanks to your support, we partnered with Strathmore University in Nairobi, and the summit is scheduled for August 12, 13 and 14 at Strathmore Conference Center.
-We chose August as the most ideal timing for students and politicians since schools are closed and parliament is in session.
+We chose August as an ideal timing for students and politicians since schools are closed, and parliament is in session.
 After collaboratively finalizing on dates, we worked on creating a student roster.
 Half of the attendees have confirmed they'll participate in the event.
-For those who haven’t confirmed, we have identified students at alternative schools as back-up participants.
-We secured two local school buses to ferry students from rural areas to the main city.
+For those who haven’t confirmed, we have identified students at alternative schools as backup participants.
+We secured two local school buses to ferry students from rural areas to the central city.
 We originally planned for 25 female leaders speakers, but so far only seven have confirmed.
 We're waiting for responses from the others, and as an alternative option, we've identified other leaders from grassroots NGOs and the private sector.

 Risks and challenges

 Our main challenges are mostly budgetary.
 We underestimated the cost of ferrying students from all over the country.
 As a result, we partnered with schools to provide school buses as a solution.
-So far we have two, but even as we provide fuel and pay for drivers, there are other costs, such as meals during trip, sanitary towels, medicine and emergency funds incase of breakdowns, and costs of accommodation in Nairobi for three days.
+So far we have two, but even as we provide fuel and pay for drivers, there are other costs, such as meals during a trip, sanitary towels, medicine, and emergency funds in case of breakdowns, and costs of accommodation in Nairobi for three days.
 This cost is amounting to KSH 15,000 per student.
 We're looking to partner with Nairobi-based boarding schools as a way to cut on accommodation costs.

-We haven't held the conference yet, but look forward to sharing personal stories from conference participants with you in the near future.
+We haven't held the conference yet, but look forward to sharing personal stories from conference participants with you shortly.

-Right now our main focus is to putting together the best summit we can.
-We're working to loop in local businesses, especially female-owned businesses, as sponsors of the summit, as well as local and international development NGOs based in the country.
+Right now our primary focus is to put together the best summit we can.
+We're working on looping in local businesses, especially female-owned businesses, as sponsors of the summit, as well as local and international development NGOs based in the country.
 Our next steps are to finalize the list of student attendees and panelists and securing three more buses.

 Help convene the first ever “Girls Political Conference” for rural girls in Kenya